marcushultman/stream-shell/README.md

 >
 ```

-### Formatting
+### Automatic

-All other ways to have a stream be displayed on the stdout automatically are using a trailing `:`.
-The most simple version prints the stream values using newline as delimiter.
+For finite streams, the traditional behavior of immediately printing to stdout can be useful and may be enabled using a trailing `:`.
 Note that a single value stream looks like a single value printout

 ```
 > "foo" | { s -> s == "bar" } :
 false
 ```

+#### Slicing printout

 While large streams are preferably sliced using the `head` ,`tail` and `slice` commands, you can also
 use a slicing printout.
 This is useful when the upstream is emitting values with delays.
 It'll only print out the given slice of stream values, replacing it in-place in the terminal after every new value has been emitted.
 The follwing example shows a single line with the current time, updated in realtime.